e-gov/eIDAS-SpecificProxyService-Test/README.md

 ## Prerequisites

 1. SUT (eIDAS proxy) must be deployed.
-It must have TARA2 configured as identity provider
+It must have TARA configured as identity provider

 2. eIDAS connector metadata must be available.
 Either connector service must be deployed or metadata must be available through other means.